WassimZm/STT-Breton-language/ressources.md

 * ARBRES is a research website created by Mélanie Jouitteau from 2007.
-* It's goal is to simplify and clarify the grammar and the structure of Breton langauge for researchers and people interested its preservation.
+* It's goal is to simplify and clarify the grammar and the structure of Breton langauge for researchers and people interested in its preservation.
-* The website introduces thousands of articles explaining Breton Grammar and its syntax which can be useful in case of making researches and learning / teaching the language.
+* The website introduces thousands of articles explaining Breton Grammar and syntax which can be useful in case of making researches, learning and teaching the language.